AdaCore/learn/intro_to_ada.rst

-Also, while you can expect a warning for this kind of errors in very simple cases like this one, it is impossible for a compiler to know in the general case if you are assigning a value of the correct length, so this viola5ion will generally result in a runtime error.
+Also, while you can expect a warning for this kind of errors in very simple cases like this one, it is impossible for a compiler to know in the general case if you are assigning a value of the correct length, so this violation will generally result in a runtime error.

 Declaring arrays (2)